Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: The Kompaneets RMS Approximation

 The final free parameter is the Compton $y$-parameter of the RMS zone, $y_r$.
 The Compton $y$-parameter is a measure of the average photon energy gain.
 In the KRA, it determines the hardness of the power-law segment in the RMS spectrum.
-A value of $y_r = 1$ indicates a flat $\nu F_\nu$ spectrum, where $\nu$ is the photon frequency and $F_\nu$ is the specific flux, and higher values of $y_r$ corresponds to harder slopes.
+A value of $y_r = 1$ indicates a flat $\nu F_\nu$ spectrum, where $\nu$ is the photon frequency and $F_\nu$ is the specific flux, and higher values of $y_r$ correspond to harder slopes.
 Specifically, for a given value of $\theta_r$, the parameter $y_r$ dictates the escape probability of photons from the RMS zone to the downstream zone.
-A larger value of $y_r$ means a lower escape probability and, thus, photons diffuse in the RMS zone for longer, gaining more energy on average.
+A larger value of $y_r$ means a lower escape probability and, thus, photons diffuse in the RMS zone for longer, gaining more energy on average, which results in a harder power-law segment.

-By tweaking the temperature of the cold upstream, the temperature of the hot electrons in the shock, and the escape probability, one obtains photon spectra that are very similar to those generated by full-scale radiation hydrodynamic simulations \citep[see Figures 2 and 3 in][]{Samuelsson2022}.
+The effective temperature of the hot electrons in the RMS zone, the temperature ratio between the RMS zone and the cold upstream, and the escape probability from the shock can be chosen such that the photon spectra obtained are remarkably similar to those generated by full-scale radiation hydrodynamic simulations \citep[see Figures 2 and 3 in][]{Samuelsson2022}.
 To account for the adiabatic compression, we use \citep{BlandfordPayneII1981}

-where $u_d$ is the relativistic velocity of the downstream plasma in the shock rest frame.
+where $u_d$ is the specific momentum of the downstream plasma in the shock rest frame.
 By equating the average relative energy gain per scattering, $\langle \Delta \epsilon/\epsilon \rangle$, in both models, we found in \citet{Samuelsson2022} that

-where $\bar{\epsilon}_i$ indicates the average photon energy in region $i$.
+where $\bar{\epsilon}_u$ ($\bar{\epsilon}_d$) indicates the average photon energy in the far upstream (downstream).
 Here, $\xi$ is a constant and the only free parameter in the conversion.
-In \citet{Samuelsson2022}, we found empirically that $\xi = 55$ gave good agreement across the parameter space.
+In \citet{Samuelsson2022}, we found empirically that $\xi = 55$ gave good agreement across the whole parameter space.